wp-plugins/latest-post-new/readme.txt

 == Installation ==

-    1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+    1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory,
        Activate the plugin through the 'Plugins' menu in WordPress
     2. Drag and drop the widget in to the side bar and